IgnorantGeek/487/ReadMe.md

 To run the manager simply run the shell script "run_java.sh" (NOTE: you made need to run "chmod +x run_java.sh" to allow execution of the script)

+Current Issue:
+ - Having more than one agent running causes the manager to have a "TCP connection refused" error and crash
+ - To reproduce error: run two clients, wait for second TCP command to attempt to send (there is a delay of 40 seconds)